Kinetic

 The year was 2013

-After years of designing and shipping mobile products, we were frustrated with the considerable time and cost investment that came from creating a believable prototype.
+After years of designing and shipping mobile products, I was frustrated with the considerable time and cost investment that came from creating a believable prototype.

 Video Playback